doritoes/Persona-Passwords-Study/README.md

   - had issues with creating valid JSON (had to include function to salvage valid JSON data and ignore the extraneous data)
   - temperature 0.7 is just high enough to trigger the invalid JSON, but it gave reasonable data quality (data interesting enough to study)
   - issue of receiving duplicate personas (well at least the name was duplicate) was managed by having high enough temperature and larger batch size ("CHUNK_SIZE")
+  - issue of non-compliant work passwords was managed by validation functions
 - Hashtopolis as a password auditing platform/cracking tool (running hashcat at scale)
+  - Using onerule (rule) + rockyou (password list)
+  - SHA512Crypt hashes (seen in the shadow file list) are very slow and resistent to cracking even with 6 GPU workers
+  - HIBP found some passwords that hash cracking did not find
+  - Personal passwords had a crack rate of 83% vs HIBP rate of 83%
+  - Work passwords had a crack rate of 0%
+    - One work password was in HIBP
+    - Median work password length was 19, minimum 12, 3 of 4 character classes.
+Maximum length 34

 On common roots: (the base string or idea that passwords are build around)
 - Just like humans (based on data) seem to natually create clusters around certain roots, the AI model also had larger than expected clusters